timgott/wayfire-shadows/README.md

-# WinShadows Plugin for Wayfire
+# Window Shadows Plugin for Wayfire

 This is a plugin for wayfire that adds window shadows.
 The code was initially a fork of <https://gitlab.com/wayfireplugins/windecor> but only a small part of